cbravos5/Todo-api/README.md

 With the increasing popularity of the API's, the key point here is to make a restful server that communicates with a front-end app.

+This project counts with user sign, todos CRUD, a database for data persistence, token system for security and sessions maintenance, among other resources provided by external packages.

 <br/>
 <br/>